hero media

 Unpatrolled

-Surrounded by Wyrrabalong National Park, Pelican Beach – or ‘Pelos’ as locals call it – is accessed via the rather unassuming Pelican Beach Road off Wilfred Barrett Drive.
+Surrounded by Wyrrabalong National Park, Pelican Beach – or ‘Pelos’ as locals call it – is accessed via an unassuming road (Pelican Beach Road) off Wilfred Barrett Drive.
 This is true surfing nirvana for experienced board riders and, due to its relative isolation, is usually uncrowded and feels a million miles away.
 It’s a beauty, with an untouched white-sand coastline and crystal-clear water.

 6. Umina Beach